-The Department of Anesthesiology has created a new Section on Quality and Patient Safety effective September 1, 2007.
+The Department of Anesthesiology and Perioperative Medicine has created a new Section on Quality and Patient Safety effective September 1, 2007.
 Quality healthcare delivery is the new focus in many areas in the United States healthcare system.
 Since healthcare costs are rising at a pace much greater than inflation or the consumer price index, corporations providing health benefit plans want assurance that the cost of these benefits are linked to a high quality product.

 While large corporations have started quality and value analysis through groups such as Leapfrog and the Institute for Healthcare Improvement, the government is now on board with the concept.
 The Tax Relief and Healthcare Act of 2006 specifically requires Pay for Performance measures to be implemented over time for both hospitals and physicians.
 Hospitals began reporting process outcomes data to Medicare about three years ago on certain core measures of performance on a voluntary basis.
 Physician voluntary reporting began July 1, 2007.
 For anesthesiology, antibiotic administration within one hour of surgical incision is the only current measure to report.
 By participating, physicians will receive a "bonus" of 1.5% of total Medicare billings for the reporting period.
 Many believe that it is only a matter of time before quality data is used in a scaled performance based payment system.
 Concepts such as "value-based competition" will likely dominate health care finance in the future.